mathesar-foundation/mathesar-wiki/docs/engineering/architecture/models.md

 | database\_id | integer                  |
 | user\_id     | integer                  |

 This stores a role on a given database for a given user.
-We should delete this model, and instead have a many-to-many mapping between Mathesar users and database connections.
-All actual access should be handled by underlying DB permissions for the underlying user.
+We will repurpose this, and it will be applied (for now) only to `UIQuery` instances namespaced under a given database.

 ### DataFile